 Importance of Installing a Backflow Preventer

-When your sprinkler system is connected to your home’s municipal water supply, it’s critical to install a backflow preventer device.
-A sudden water pressure fluctuation can cause water to reverse flow, potentially allowing contaminants like pesticides, fertilizers, and bacteria to enter your home’s water supply line, potentially contaminating water that you use for drinking, cooking, or bathing.
-The backflow preventer system keeps water flowing in one direction, preventing cross-connection contamination from entering your municipal water supply that could pose serious health risks.
-Many sprinkler system regulations require homeowners to install a certified backflow preventer to comply with plumbing backflow prevention standards.
+When connected to your home’s municipal water supply, every sprinkler system must include a backflow preventer device.
+A sudden water pressure fluctuation can cause water to reverse flow, potentially allowing contaminants like pesticides, fertilizers, and bacteria to enter your home’s water supply line.

 People who are considering an automatic sprinkler system will quickly discover that sprinkler systems are technically complicated and challenging to install.
 Numerous factors have to be considered as you decide what sprinkler system is right for your yard.
 One factor includes the type of soil you have.
 To top it all off, there are surprising safety considerations.